 2. Eat healthy food

 Healthy eating is important for both physical and mental health.
-Foods that are rich in nutrients are known to have mood enhancing properties and works effectively in improving the symptoms of distress and depression.
-Nutrients like zinc, folic acid, magnesium, vitamin C and Vitamin B have been found to improve the mood by their role in the synthesis of neurotransmitters.
-These nutrients can be obtained from food items such as pumpkin seeds, cabbage, spinach, broccoli, beans etc..
-Also, according to the researchers there are some food items such as cakes should be avoided as they are linked to the depression and distress.
+Foods that are rich in nutrients are known to have mood-enhancing properties and work effectively in improving the symptoms of distress and depression.
+Nutrients like zinc, folic acid, magnesium, vitamin C, and Vitamin B have been found to improve the mood by their role in the synthesis of neurotransmitters.
+These nutrients can be obtained from food items such as pumpkin seeds, cabbage, spinach, broccoli, beans, etc.

 3. Take good sleep